 - Free publication – no article processing fees or submission charges.

-- Journals published just 6 weeks after the relevant European medical congress – ensuring your paper is part of the hot topics discussed and debated alongside the congress review section.
+- Journals published just 6 weeks after the relevant medical congress, ensuring your paper is part of the hot topics discussed and debated alongside the congress review section.

 - An expert, international editorial board and a qualified in-house editorial team ensuring papers are published to the highest quality.

 - Wide promotion of articles – through email alerts, newsletters, postings on our homepage, and press releases to the general and scientific press, all resulting in increased levels of access for each article.
-We have a social media audience of over 24K and a further 61K on individual therapeutic area twitter accounts.
+We have a social media audience of over 27K and a further 87K on individual therapeutic area Twitter accounts.

 Peer Review Process

 All submissions are initially reviewed by the Editorial team.
-At this stage, papers may be rejected without peer review if we feel that they are not of high enough priority or quality or not within the scope of the journal.
+At this stage, papers may be rejected before peer review if we feel that they are not of high enough quality, do not follow our guidelines, or are not within the scope of the journal.
 This ensures that authors are given a quick decision if their paper is unsuitable.
-Papers that are not rejected in the initial review process will be sent out for peer review to a minimum of two independent reviewers.
-The process is double blinded.
+Papers that pass the initial review process will be sent out for peer review to a minimum of two independent reviewers.
+The process is double blind.
 Papers will be selected for publication based on peer review feedback, compliance of the author in making the modifications, and Editor’s final choice.
-Articles which fail peer review will be rejected.
+Articles that fail peer review will be rejected.

 Manuscripts should be submitted through our online submission system, Editorial Manager, at http://www.editorialmanager.com/e-m-j/Default.aspx.
-You will find help on how to register and step by step instructions on how to submit your paper, but if you have any problems please contact us ([email protected] ).
+(NB.
+If you are submitting an abstract summary from a congress, then please directly email it to the member of staff you have been in contact with about the abstract summary.
+Do not submit on Editorial Manager).
+You will find help on how to register and step by step instructions on how to submit your paper, but if you have any problems or questions please contact us.
 Once your paper has been successfully submitted it will be allocated a manuscript number.
 Please use this manuscript number in any future correspondence.

 Please ensure you have the following documents ready to upload before submitting your manuscript on Editorial Manager: